NickMueth/pdtmozeta.github.io/README.md

 # pdtmozeta
-Website for Phi Delta Theta MO Zeta Chapter
+New website for Phi Delta Theta MO Zeta Chapter

+Pardon our dust, still in construction!
+Old website can be found here: http://pdtmozeta.weebly.com/